SENG637-Group14/ensf637-a3/seng637-a3-REPORT-Group14.md

 ```

 **2. Summing Positive Values** (`testCalculateColumnTotalForPositiveValues`)
-**Purpose**: Calculate column total with positive values.
+**Purpose**: Verifies that the method returns the correct sum when all values are positive.
-**Coverage Improvement**: Exercises paths where all values are positive, ensuring branch conditions for addition logic are covered.
+**Coverage Improvement**: Covers basic statement execution and verifies correct handling of positive-only data.

 **Code Snippet:**